 The Making of an Emmy Win

 A lot of excitement came along with the Emmy win for our “Rings” video commemorating the Cavs 2016 NBA Championship title.
-It was a special feeling being able to take home one of those coveted gold statues for a piece of work that showcased such a historic event in the city of Cleveland.
+A special feeling came with taking home one of those coveted gold statues for a piece of work that showcased such a historic event in the city of Cleveland.

 But before “Rings” became an Emmy-winner, a lot of hard work was poured into the careful creation and execution of the video that was unlike anything we have really done before.
 Two of our Think Media editors, Chris Wiegand and Thom Schwartzhoff, are the creators of the 3D and motion graphic elements that made the final product so spectacular to watch.